 10. Sip On a Warm Drink at Truro Vineyards

-11. Visit One of The Many Breweries
+11. Visit One of The Breweries

-Cape Cod actually has quite a few breweries to choose from, and winter is the perfect excuse to pop in and go for a tasting.
-My personal favorite is Devil’s Purse, and I highly suggest you try their Stonehorse Citra IPA.
-You can also stop in for tastings or a pint at Barnstable Brewing, Tree House Brewing in Sandwich (after your visit to the Natural History Museum, of course), Hog Island Beer Co., and Cape Cod Beer Company.
+Another really great one to check out is Devil’s Purse, and I highly suggest you try their Stonehorse Citra IPA.
+You can also stop in for tastings or a pint at Barnstable Brewing, Hog Island Beer Co., and Cape Cod Beer Company.

 12. Go For a Quiet Beach Walk

-With the chill of the wind hitting your face, and potentially a light snowfall around you, winter beach walks on Cape Cod are so invigorating.
 My suggestion is to visit the beaches that tend to be most crowded during the summer, and experience them in the off-season.
-My favorite winter beach walks are at Race Point in Provincetown, Coast Guard in Eastham and Nauset Beach in Orleans.
+My favorite winter beach walks are at Race Point in Provincetown, Coast Guard in Eastham, Nauset Beach in Orleans, and Chatham Lighthouse Beach.
 Because the Cape has some of the most beautiful beaches in the entire Northeast, this is definitely at the very top of my list for best things to do in the winter on Cape Cod.
-Even in the cold, the National Seashore never disappoints.

 Tip: Grab a cup of warm chowder right after your beach walk – it totally hits the spot!
 My favorite place for chowder that’s open in the winter is Captain Parker’s Pub in Yarmouth.

-13. Walk the Sandwich Boardwalk
+13. Walk The Sandwich Boardwalk

-14. Experience Winter Sunrises and Sunsets
+14. Experience Winter Sunrises & Sunsets

 One of the few benefits to shorter winter days is that you can catch sunrise at a reasonable hour, and witness a sunset before your dinner plans.
-My favorite place for a Cape Cod winter sunrise is Chatham Lighthouse Beach because you can park your car in the lot, which directly faces the sun, and watch it from the comfort of your warm car.
+My favorite place for a Cape Cod winter sunrise is Chatham Lighthouse Beach because you can park your car in the lot, which directly faces the sun, and watch it rise from the comfort of your warm car.

 For a sunset, I love visiting Race Point Beach, West Dennis Beach and Skaket Beach.
 But, my absolute favorite place for a sunset is The Knob in Woods Hole.
 It’s extremely challenging to find a parking spot for The Knob is the summer months because it’s become very popular, but in the winter, it’s much easier.